JacobAgerbo/QuickFixR/README.md

 ## What is next?

-I am planning to incoorporate more features in the following nearest future, which includes
+I am planning to incorporate more features in the following nearest future, which includes

 • Generalised Linear Models